Simeone confirms contract talks for Oblak

 "I feel great, I'm happy and have a stronger energy that what I had in my first day at the club, of course I'm stubborn and I look for things we're still missing."

-Atletico are winless in 16 LaLiga meetings with Barcelona, although Simeone's side have triumphed in this fixture in the Champions League during his time in charge.
+Atletico aise winless in 16 LaLiga meetings with Barcelona, although Simeone's side have triumphed in this fixture in the UEFA Champions League during his time in charge.

 Diego Godin, Juanfran and Jose Gimenez could all miss out due to injury but Simeone is determined to stay positive about his team's chances of beating the leaders, who are a point ahead in the table.